ZapoVerde/RoboSmith/docs/architecture/RoboSmith_spec.md

 #### 6.2.2.
 Mitigation Strategies

-- **Primary Mitigation: The Formalized Git Worktree System Architecture.**
+- **Primary Mitigation: The Formalized Git Worktree System Architecture with Semantic Clash Detection.**
-  - **Implementation Mandate:** The risk is primarily mitigated by the detailed architectural plan laid out in **`docs/architecture/GitWorktree_System.md`**.
-This is the authoritative document.
+  - **Implementation Mandate:** The risk is primarily mitigated by the detailed architectural plan laid out in **`docs/GitWorktree_System.md`**.
+This architecture is powered by the `roberto-mcp` engine.
 Its key features are:
-    - **Proactive Conflict Detection:** A simple, fast, and 100% reliable conflict scan based on the intersection of the Context Partitioner's "seed files."
-This prevents dangerous file modification conflicts before they can occur.
+    - **Proactive Semantic Conflict Detection:** A fast and highly reliable conflict scan that uses `r-mcp`'s `get_symbol_references` and `get_file_outline` tools to understand the *semantic dependencies* between files, not just their names.
+This prevents dangerous logical conflicts before they can occur.
     - **Deterministic Queuing:** A First-In-First-Out (FIFO) queue for conflicting tasks, which ensures that workflows proceed in a predictable order and that the assumptions of early tasks are preserved.

 - **Secondary Mitigation: The Decoupled UI Signaling System.**